Sleep paralysis

-Sleep paralysis is a state, during waking up or falling asleep, in which a person is conscious but in a complete state of full-body paralysis.
+Sleep paralysis is a state, during waking up or falling asleep, in which a person is conscious but in a complete state of paralysis.
 During an episode, the person may hallucinate (hear, feel, or see things that are not there), which often results in fear.
 Episodes generally last no more than a few minutes.
 It can recur multiple times or occur as a single episode.
-If you may wait to get out of it, try wiggling your toes and feet.

-The condition may occur in those who are otherwise healthy or those with narcolepsy, or it may run in families as a result of specific genetic changes.
+This condition may occur in those who are otherwise healthy or those with narcolepsy, or it may run in families as a result of specific genetic changes.
 The condition can be triggered by sleep deprivation, psychological stress, or abnormal sleep cycles.
 The underlying mechanism is believed to involve a dysfunction in REM sleep.
 Diagnosis is based on a person's description.
 Other conditions that can present similarly include narcolepsy, atonic seizure, and hypokalemic periodic paralysis.

 Treatment options for sleep paralysis have been poorly studied.
 It is recommended that people be reassured that the condition is common and generally not serious.
 Other efforts that may be tried include sleep hygiene, cognitive behavioral therapy, and antidepressants.

 Between 8% to 50% of people experience sleep paralysis at some point during their lifetime.
 About 5% of people have regular episodes.
 Males and females are affected equally.
 Sleep paralysis has been described throughout history.
 It is believed to have played a role in the creation of stories about alien abduction and other paranormal events.